SuperQA-ai/developer-hub/CONTRIBUTING.md

 ## Style Guide

-If you are contributing to HDH, make sure you are compliant with our [Style Guide](./docs/hdh/style-guide).
+If you are contributing to SuperQA Developer Hub, make sure you follow best practices for technical documentation.

 ## Local development guide